marcusungarette/angular-password-generator/README.md

 [11] - We update a 'password' property on the component class instance, which causes an update of the 'output' input.

-## Installing and Development server

-[1] - Clone this repo.

-[2] - Inside this project folder run `npm install`.

-[3] - Run `ng serve` or `npm start` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.